radareorg/radare2-book/CONTRIBUTING.md

 * Contents must be Latex, Gemini and Markdown friendly

 Any help towards adding more checks in the CI are more than welcome.

+**Contents**

+Suggested contributions include:

+* Crackme writeups
+* CTF writeups
+* Explain how to use Radare2
+* Documentation to help developers
+* Conference presentations/workshops using Radare2
+* Missing content from the Radare1 book updated to Radare2